metamorph-inc/openmeta-mms/docs/introduction/introduction.rst

 Then the :ref:`testbenches` chapter describes how to run testbenches that generate and execute models in tools from the various domains.

-The :ref:`pet` chapter covers OpenMETA's multi-disciplinary analysis tool.
+The :ref:`pet` chapter covers OpenMETA's multi-disciplinary analysis framework.
-This tool allows for analysis blocks from multiple domains to be composed in a single analysis workflow. :ref:`pet_drivers` allow for Design of Experiments and Optimizations to be executed on these workflows.
+PETs allows for OpenMETA testbenches and external tools from multiple domains to be composed as analysis blocks in a single analysis workflow.
+These workflows can then be executed using design of experiments or optimization drivers.

 The :ref:`resultsbrowser` and :ref:`visualizer` chapters describe the tools provided with OpenMETA to manage and visualize the generated Test Bench and